noahheck/E_mysqli/README.md

 $stmt->execute(); // INSERT INTO registration SET name = 'Sue O\'Reilly', email = 'sue.o@example.com'
 ```

-The default functionality of mysqli_stmt::bind_param in which all parameters are passed by
+The default functionality of `mysqli_stmt::bind_param` in which all parameters are passed by
-reference is not possible (yet) in order to store a local reference of the bound parameter,
+reference is __not__ possible with the enhanced functionality (yet).
+In order to store a
-allowing the value to be interpolated into the query string:
+local reference of the bound parameter, allowing the value to be interpolated into the query
+string, this default functionality had to unfortunately be overwritten:
+_ __Note__ that the bound values don't change even when the input parameters are updated_

 ```php
 $name 		= "John Doe";